How Safari Changes Will Shape the Next Five Years

 25 years ago, when Next Adventure started offering custom, personalized safaris in Africa, it was considered an exotic niche experience for keen photographers, passionate birders and intrepid travelers.
-The entry requirements were complex, the standards of hospitality and guiding were inconsistent and there was virtually no glossy marketing photos or videos.
+The entry requirements were complex, the standards of hospitality and guiding were inconsistent, and there were virtually no glossy marketing photos or videos.

-Today, from the biggest celebrities to the royal family, safaris are celebrated as the pinnacle of luxury and adventure travel but still out-of-reach or off-the-radar for many.
-As popular destinations face damaging overtourism, particularly during narrow peak seasons, rates have sky-rocketed, and more brands are focusing on the ultra-high end of the luxury market.
+Today, from the biggest celebrities to the royal family, safaris are celebrated as the pinnacle of luxury and adventure travel but are still out of reach or off the radar for many.
+As popular destinations face damaging overtourism, particularly during narrow peak seasons, safari changes are becoming essential.
+Rates have sky-rocketed, and more brands are focusing on the ultra-high end of the luxury market.

 Here at Next Adventure, we believe in the power of tourism to be a positive force in the lives of travelers as well as those communities who host, guide and care for us during our travels.
 With thoughtful choices and deliberate actions, sustainable ecotourism contributes to the protection of a wider footprint of wilderness as well as to the benefit of more remote communities who live with wildlife.